AlCalzone/iobroker-react/docs/components/IpAddressInput.md

 					classNames={{ input: classes.input}} // mui-v4 and mui-v5  optional
 					maxLength={15} // optional (default: 15 for IPv4)
 					placeholder={"192.168.179.10"} // optional
+					tooltip={{
+						title: _("ipAddress_Tooltip"), // required if not set no tooltip will be displayed
+						arrow: true, // optional shows an arrow at the tooltip (default: true)
+						placement: "top", // optional position of the tooltip (default: "bottom") }}
 				/>
             </div>
 		);